 Note: Employees hired to work nine or ten months per year, (e.g., teacher contracts), but expected to return year after year are considered to have met the one-year requirement.
 An employee should be expected to return year after year unless the employer has a specific expectation that the employee will not be returning the following year.

-Once the employee is determined to be WRS eligible, they remain WRS eligible until they terminate employment and remain terminated for a period of 12 months, or they terminate and take a lump sum separation benefit, thus closing their WRS account.
+This applies to all employees, including rehired annuitants.
+For more information on rehired annuitants, see Chapter 15.

-- Example 1: An employee was first covered under the WRS prior to July 1, 2011 as a permanent, nine-month contract cafeteria cook in a school district.
+Example 1: An employee was first covered under the WRS before July 1, 2011 as a permanent, nine-month contract cafeteria cook in a school district.
 Breakfast and lunch preparation will require 4 hours per day or 720 hours per fiscal year.

-Because the cook is a permanent school district educational support employee expected to work more than 440 hours (one-third full-time), the employee is WRS eligible upon hire. - Example 2: An employee was first covered under the WRS on or after July 1, 2011 as a permanent, nine-month contract cafeteria cook in a school district.
+Because the cook is a permanent school district educational support employee expected to work more than 440 hours (one-third full-time), the employee is WRS eligible upon hire.

+Example 2: An employee was first covered under the WRS on or after July 1, 2011 as a permanent, nine-month contract cafeteria cook in a school district.
 Breakfast and lunch preparation will require 4 hours per day or 720 hours per fiscal year.

-Because the cook is a permanent school district educational support employee not expected to work more than 880 hours (two-thirds full-time), the employee is not WRS eligible upon hire. - Example 3: A long-term substitute teacher, first covered under the WRS prior to July 1, 2011, is taking over during another teacher's leave.
+Because the cook is a permanent school district educational support employee not expected to work more than 880 hours (two-thirds full-time), the employee is not WRS eligible upon hire.

+Example 3: A long-term substitute teacher, first covered under the WRS before July 1, 2011, is taking over during another teacher's leave.
 The assignment is expected to require more than 440 hours (one-third full-time).
 The substitute teacher is not eligible for WRS participation unless the district has an expectation that the duration of employment will be for at least a year.

-302 History of Eligibility for Participation in the WRS
+302 History of WRS Eligibility Requirements

-This is a historical summary of the WRS eligibility criteria.
-Participation is based on the eligibility laws and statutes in force at the time of hire.
-There may be criteria that employees need to meet prior to participating in the WRS.
+This is a historical summary of the WRS eligibility criteria as listed in Wis.
+Stat. §40.22 (previously Ch.
+41 for non-teachers and Ch.
+42 for teachers on or after 1982).
+Participation is based on the eligibility laws and statutes in force at the time of hire and whether the employee was a teacher or non-teacher.
+There may have been criteria that employees needed to meet before participating in the WRS.
 Each situation is unique and requires research beyond what is stated here.
-Specific questions may be directed to the Employer Communication Center toll free at 1-877-533-5020 or 608-266-3285.
+Specific questions may be directed to the Employer Services Bureau toll free at 1-877-533-5020 or 608-266-3285.